-She is an Asian Cultural Council Fellow, TED Senior Fellow, World Economic Forum Young Global Leader, Urban Innovation Fellow, and was named one of the Top 100 Leaders in Public Interest Design.
-She is the recipient of grants from the National Endowment for the Arts, Rockefeller Foundation, Black Rock Arts Foundation, and Hemera Foundation.
-Born in Pittsburgh, she grew up in Ohio and has lived in New York City, New Orleans, Helsinki, and the Mojave Desert, and completed artist residencies in Iceland, Portugal, England, Finland, and Greece.
+Born in Pittsburgh, she grew up in Ohio and has lived in many places including New York City, New Orleans, Helsinki, Philadelphia, and the Mojave Desert, and spent time at artist residencies in Iceland, Portugal, Greece, Finland, England, and Taiwan.
 She currently lives in Columbus, Ohio.

 Contact